Danny Wen

 Danny Wen (溫士凱 (Wēn Shìkǎi); born 22 February 1967) is a Taiwan-based travel and food writer, TV host and award-winning radio host.
 He has released 21 Chinese-language travel books, guidebooks and cookbooks.
-In 2012 and 2022, three pieces of his articles have been selected by the board of education of Taiwan as teaching material in Chinese literature textbook.
-In 2015, he also received the prestigious award Taiwan 50th Golden Bell Award as best radio host.
+In 2012 and 2022, three pieces of his articles were selected by the board of education of Taiwan as teaching material in a Chinese literature textbook.
+In 2015, he received the Taiwan 50th Golden Bell Award as best radio host.
 In 2018, he was named as the most important representative writers in Taiwan by the Ministry of Culture.

-Danny Wen has gained many followers through on-going personal appearances in TV shows, radio broadcasts and magazines.
+Danny Wen has gained a following through on-going personal appearances in TV shows, radio broadcasts and magazines.
 Besides publishing his travel books, he is a speaker among many institutions and media.
-He also is the only expert on the subject of Traveling Thailand and Culture and Creative Industry of Thailand in Taiwan.
+He is also an expert on the subject of Traveling Thailand and Culture and Creative Industry of Thailand in Taiwan.
 In 2010, he has become the first and only Taiwanese and ethnic Chinese travel writer to receive the Friends of Thailand Award from the Tourism Authority of Thailand.